pa11y/pa11y/README.md

 There are many ways to contribute to Pa11y, some of which we describe in the [contributing guide](CONTRIBUTING.md) for this repo.

-If you're ready to contribute some code, clone this repo locally and commit your code on a new branch.
+If you're ready to contribute some code, clone this repo, commit your code to a new branch, then create a pull request to bring your changes into `main`.
+If you're an external contributor, [fork this repo][fork-pa11y] first, then follow the same process.

 Please write unit tests for your code, and check that everything works by running the following before opening a pull request: